andy-tavus/simple_join_react/README.md

-# Daily.co Direct Stream Subscription React App
+# Tavus.io Direct Stream Subscription React App

-This React application is designed to connect to a Daily.co video call room and directly subscribe to the audio and video streams of participants.
+This React application is designed to connect to a Tavus.io video call room and directly subscribe to the audio and video streams of participants.
 Unlike the traditional method of embedding a call in an iframe, this approach allows you to have more control over how the video and audio are displayed, enabling custom user interface designs and interactions.

 ## Overview

 At a high level, this app does the following:

-1. **Setup**: Initializes a Daily.co call object with specific configurations to manage audio and video streams.
+1. **Setup**: Initializes a Tavus.io call object with specific configurations to manage audio and video streams.
 2. **Subscription**: Manually subscribes to the audio and video streams of participants as they join the call.
 3. **Display**: Uses HTML5 video and audio elements to render the streams directly in the browser.
-4. **Interaction**: Provides a simple interface for users to join a room by entering a room ID.
+4. **Interaction**: Provides a simple interface for users to join a room by entering a conversation ID.

 ## Prerequisites

 Before you start, ensure you have the following:

 - **Node.js**: Make sure Node.js is installed on your system to run the app.
-- **Daily.co Account**: You need a Daily.co account to create and manage video call rooms.
+- **Tavus.io Account**: You need a Tavus.io account to create and manage video call rooms.
-- **Room URL**: Obtain a room URL from your Daily.co dashboard.
+- **Conversation URL**: Obtain a conversation URL from your Tavus.io dashboard.
 - **React Knowledge**: Basic understanding of React and JavaScript will be helpful.

 ## Installation